GlacioHack/xdem/doc/source/cli_accuracy.md

                "to_vcrs", "Destination vcrs", "str, int", None, "No"

             .. note:: For setting the vcrs please refer to :doc:`vertical_ref`
+            .. note:: Take care that the path_to_elev and path_to_mask point to existing data.

         .. tab:: to_be_aligned_elev